DIGImend/uclogic-tools/README.md

 development package installed.
 It is usually named `libusb-1.0-0-dev` or `libusbx-devel`.

-If you're using a release tarball, then you can build uclogic-tools by executing this command in the unpacked source code directory:
+If you're using a release tarball, you can build uclogic-tools by executing this command in the unpacked source code directory:

     ./configure && make

 If you're building a development version downloaded with Git or via GitHub's "Download ZIP" link, you will also need `autoconf` and `automake` installed on all distros, as well as `pkg-config` on Debian-based systems.
-After that you should be able to build uclogic-tools by executing the following in source code directory:
+After that you should be able to build uclogic-tools by executing the following in the source code directory:

     autoreconf -i -f && ./configure && make